 Mecha (芽茶)

 Process: It uses only the top of tea leaves that are curled in the process of green tea or Gyokuro.
-It contains a lot of umami (theanine), rich aroma, and strong The deep green color that mecha is known for is relaxing for your eyes.
+It contains a lot of umami (theanine), a rich aroma, and a strong The deep green color that mecha is known for is relaxing for your eyes.

 Best Time to Drink?